Skip to main content

 • Department of Pediatric Clinics, School of Dentistry of Ribeirão Preto, University of São Paulo, Ribeirão Preto, Brazil

-Patients with molar-incisor hypomineralization (MIH) may manifest tooth hfypersensitivity and difficulties in undergoing dental treatment, including fear, anxiety, and behavior problems in the dental office.
+Patients with molar-incisor hypomineralization (MIH) may manifest tooth hypersensitivity and difficulties in undergoing dental treatment, including fear, anxiety, and behavior problems in the dental office.
 Then, the objective of this study was to report a clinical case series using inhalation sedation with nitrous oxide and oxygen as a clinical strategy in the management of MIH pediatric patients during dental treatment.
 Pediatric patients and their legal guardians were properly informed and data were extracted from clinical charts.
-Six clinical cases were included, whose patients were between 8 and 12 years old.
+Six clinical cases were included in which the patients were between 8 and 12 years old.
 Of these, 4 were female.
 The indication of moderate sedation took into account the clinical difficulties related to patients with MIH, such as obtaining anesthesia and cooperation, in addition to odontophobia and dental anxiety.
 All patients were carefully examined to undergo the sedation technique, including medical history and previous experiences with nitrous oxide inhalation sedation, as well as the vital signs were properly evaluated before, during and after the procedures.
 The nitrous oxide concentration ranged between 30% and 60%.
 The procedures were restorative, endodontic or surgical (extractions).
 In general, the use of sedation contributed to the performance of dental procedures.
 The use of inhaled sedation helped in behavioral management and during the treatment, increasing the effectiveness of local anesthesia.
 Patients were cooperative for treatment, while no adverse effects or complications related to sedation were observed.
 Thus, for the patients in this case series, the use of inhalation sedation with nitrous oxide and oxygen contributed to the clinical management of patients with MIH.

 Introduction

 Molar-incisor hypomineralization (MIH) is a qualitative enamel development defect that affects mainly the dental enamel of permanent molars and can also affect incisors.
-Currently, it has been accepted that even premolars and canines might present opacities that share MIH characteristics, lower mineral and higher organic content (1).
+Currently, it has been accepted that even premolars and canines might present opacities that share MIH characteristics, such as lower mineral and higher organic content (1).
 Hypomineralized teeth are more porous and susceptible to wear by masticatory forces and demineralization processes, such as dental caries (2, 3).
 Although the etiology is not fully understood, genetic and environmental factors may be associated.
 In fact, MIH is a global concern in oral health and the prevalence of this condition can reach up to 44% (1, 3, 4).

 Due to poor mineralization, MIH patients often require dental interventions, up to 10 times more than patients without the condition (2, 3).
 The accelerated evolution of dental caries and the difficulties in establishing satisfactory restorative procedures (that require satisfactory adhesion to the dental substrate), together with difficulties in the cooperation of children in the dental office, make the clinical management of MIH patients a challenge in the dental settings.
 Problems in child behavior can occur due to dental fear and anxiety during clinical procedures, especially related to dental pain (3, 5, 6).

 Regarding pain, it is possible that the porosity of the enamel may provide the tooth hypersensitivity observed in MIH patients (57).
-Painful sensations can impair oral hygiene habits and increase the risk of dental caries, as well as difficulties in anesthetizing and controlling pain may occur in MIH patients, which can generate anxiety and behavior problems during clinical care (6).
+Painful sensations can impair oral hygiene habits and increase the risk of dental caries, as well as difficulties in anesthetizing and controlling pain, which may occur in MIH patients, which can generate anxiety and behavior problems during clinical care (6).

-Considering that the global prevalence of MIH is high, the increase in the number of diagnoses (especially in low/middle income countries) results in the need to promote oral health care, dealing with the challenges related to the management of hypomineralization defects and their consequences in each patient.
+Considering that the global prevalence of MIH is high, the increase in the number of diagnoses (especially in low-/middle-income countries) results in the need to promote oral health care, dealing with the challenges related to the management of hypomineralization defects and their consequences in each patient.
 Therefore, considering the frequent need for interventions, probable experiences with pain and discomfort must be taken into account, which leads us to concerns about behavioral problems in the dental office, as well as the strategies to manage them (4, 8).
 Recommendations for the use of nitrous oxide (N2O) and oxygen (O2) sedation in MIH patients were noted in Almulhim (2021) (9) and Jälevik and Klingberg (2002) (8).
 The first is a literature review, while the second was a case-control study where sedation was used but no further information on the sedation procedure was described.

 Up to now, no study has systematically evaluated the use of sedation with N2O and O2 in the behavioral management of MIH patients in the dental office.
 On the other hand, there is evidence for the safe and efficient use of this technique in dental settings.
 Sedation with N2O and O2 may be useful to provide tolerability to dental treatment in fearful patients, helping to control anxiety and pain, as well as improving patient cooperation (8, 10, 11).
 Then, the objective of this study was to report a clinical case series using inhalation sedation with N2O and O2 as a clinical strategy in the management of MIH in pediatric patients during dental treatment.